PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-stateful-set.md

 ## {{% heading "prerequisites" %}}

-* You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+* You need to have a PlaidCloud cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 * You should have a StatefulSet running that you want to investigate.

 <!-- steps -->